ehmatthes/pcc_3e/online_resources_site/docs/solutions/chapter_18.md

 Register both models with the admin site, and use the site to enter some pizza names and toppings.
 Use the shell to explore the data you entered.

 *An entire Django project, even a small one, is too much to list here.
-You can see the solution to this project [here]().*
+You can see the full solution to this project [here]().*

 ## 18-5: Meal Planner